multiversx/mx-docs/docs/developers/relayed-transactions.md

 - `relayer`, which is the relayer address that will pay the fees.
 - `relayerSignature`, the signature of the relayer that proves the agreement of the relayer.

 That being said, relayed transactions v3 will look and behave very similar to a regular transaction, the only difference being the gas consumption from the relayer.
-So the consuming data field of the old relayed transactions versions was removed.
+It is no longer needed to specify the user transaction in the data field.

 In terms of gas limit computation, an extra base cost will be consumed.
 Let's consider the following example: relayed transaction with inner transaction of type move balance, that also has a data field `test` of length 4.
 ```js